-Before Winter Quarter begins:
+Before Autumn Quarter begins:

 - Consider copyright issues.
 If your dissertation uses previously copyrighted material beyond fair use, you must obtain permission from the copyright holder to include the material.
 It's a good idea to take care of this prior to the quarter you plan to graduate because you need this permission before you submit the final version of your dissertation.